-- Arrange assessment and examination for your child as early as possible so that appropriate treatment and intervention can be arranged for him/her - ➤ Initiate contact with the Special Educational Needs Coordinator, class teacher, student guidance personnel or school social workers.
-Schools can then give appropriate support services
+- Arrange assessment and examination for your child as early as possible so that appropriate treatment and intervention can be arranged for him/her; and - Initiate contact with his/her teachers or the student guidance personnel of the school.
+Schools can then give appropriate support services.